 The only way to prevent abortion is by the appropriation of a person’s body (property) by threat or physical force.
 A role usually assumed by the state, but certainly not limited to the state.
 Usurpation of property rights is not limited to the state and can be done by other types of organizations or even by individuals.
 Those who wish, for whatever reason, to involve themselves in the property decisions of another have only one acceptable means.
 They may attempt to affect the decisions of another through rational persuasion, if the person is willing to entertain their arguments.
 They never have a moral or ethical right to impose by force or coercion their belief or preference on another sovereign individual.

-I think the current geographic quota based policy is unacceptable.
-Application for immigration status should be open to anyone who meets a couple of simple tests.
+I application for immigration status should be open to anyone who meets a couple of simple tests.
 First, the person should be capable of supporting him or herself as evidenced by sufficient assets to do so or by having secured a contract for suitable employment within the U.S. Second, the person should pose no clear threat to civil order or national security.
 I think immigration status once granted should extend to an applicant’s immediate family, which includes spouse and dependent children but reaches no further.
 I would place no limits on the number of immigration applications approved each year and would not have any restrictions related to country of origin.
 I would offer work visas under the same guidelines as immigration (excepting the asset criterion) to anyone wishing to legally work here on a temporary basis.

 We have restrictive policies that generally limits immigration and virtually prohibits immigration from some parts of the world.
 We also have a less than flexible policy about temporary work visas.
 Given these conditions it is not surprising that we have a large population of illegal immigrants who have made their way here from around the world.
 Migrants from Mexico, Central and South America probably comprise the majority due to geography but certainly points of origin extend beyond this hemisphere.
 I do not think it wise to allow this de facto immigration policy to continue to operate.
 I also do not have much sympathy for people who are willing to flaunt U.S. immigration law, even though it is flawed.
 I personally know people who would like to immigrate to the U.S. but who are not eligible to apply and who have enough respect for the rule of law not to take the matter into their own hands.
-If I had to choose between these two types of people, I will favor the latter group hands down every time.
+If I had to choose between these two types of people, I would favor those that respect the law.
 However, we do have around 15 million illegal residents in the country so one issue is what to do about them.

 It is unlikely that we are capable of deporting 15 million people not to mention the problems this would cause in many cases.
 For example, in families where the adults are illegal and the children are citizens what is the proper course of action?
 Personally, I think citizenship by birth granted to children of non-citizen parents in the U.S. is something that needs to change.
 However, it is the law and those children are not only legal residents but citizens.
-Therefore, I favor amnesty for illegal residents whose only legal violations have been of immigration law.
+Because of the complexity of the situation, I favor amnesty for illegal residents whose only legal violations have been of immigration law.
 Convicted felons should not receive amnesty for violations of immigration or criminal law.

 By amnesty I mean forgiveness not legalization.
 Legalization of past law violations is logically equivalent to making something illegal retroactively.
 Amnesty should be limited to forgiveness of violations of immigration law.
 In short, if you are granted amnesty you will not be subject to prosecution for violation of immigration law.
 Amnesty does not mean being rewarded with a fast track to citizenship and jumping ahead of everyone else in the world who wants to immigrate to the U.S. For example, when Vietnam era draft dodgers were granted amnesty, they were relieved of any risk of being prosecuted.
 They were not, however, rewarded with veterans’ benefits along with amnesty.
 So, where does that leave formerly illegal residents who have been granted amnesty?

 I think any such resident who is employed should be able to apply for and be granted a work visa good for a fixed period such as three years.
 This visa should cover the applicant and any dependents in his or her immediate family.
 Renewal of the visa should be available as a matter of course at the end of the visa period.
 If such a person wishes to apply for immigrant status and be on track to citizenship, he or she should follow the same application procedures as anyone else in the world who wants to immigrate and become a citizen.
 If the immigration reform that I favor and discussed above were to be adopted, persons already in the country and holding a work visa would have an advantage in the immigration process.
 I see no easy way to avoid visiting this injustice upon persons outside of the U.S. who want to immigrate.
-In an imperfect world, we may just have live with it.
+It is an imperfect world.

 The proper venue for getting changes in immigration law is the U.S. Congress.
 If you want changes in the ground rules for immigration, you should be advocating and lobbying with your congressional representatives.
 No one else has the authority or power to change the laws in the U.S. All other actions are a waste of time and largely amount to political grandstanding.